Why Doodling in Class Can Help Students Focus and Learn Better

 Flow is touted as the best mental state for productivity.
 We’ve all experienced flow.
 It’s that amazing state where time falls away, we get caught up in what we’re doing, and work comes easily and naturally.
 To learn more about the science behind it and how to harness it on a regular basis, this book is your guide.

-If fidgets and doodling are both effective, why choose one over the other?
+If fidgets and doodling are both effective for flow and concentration, why choose one over the other?
 Deciding between fidgets and doodling has to do with what your child needs.
 If your child has more artistic tendencies, a pad of paper and a set of markers will likely help them sit through math class better than a chair foot bouncer would.
-However, if your child likes to move their legs and have more physical input than doodling allows, a wobble seat cushion may be best.
+But, if your child is a sensory seeker and craves movement, a wobble seat cushion may be best.
 Learn what your child likes and experiment from there.

 Another factor to consider when choosing between fidgets and doodling is your child’s teacher.
 Doodling can be less disruptive than other fidget options, often making it the teacher’s preference.
 Even if your child’s teacher doesn’t have a preference one way or the other, be sure to touch base with your child’s teacher prior to telling your child to let loose with the gel pens.
 While teachers are becoming more receptive to the need of children to doodle in class, be sure they are on board before you give your child the go ahead.